DracotMolver/soube/README.md

  * Ctrl + Down // Switch shuffle

 ## Changes!
+ * 1.2.1
+    * I added a tooltip when you set your mouse hover the Title, Artist or Song, to display the full text.
+    * Changed the way I show the legal terms.

  * 1.1.0
     * Finally Soube is rpm and deb.
     * Fixed the lost of the songs that have been loaded.
 This behavior was happening when you installed a new version.
 Now that won't happen anymore.